-All great teams are built on solid defence.
-Cast your eye over the best teams ever to grace the 15-a-side code, and each of them posses disciplined, skilled players drilled in their defensive duties.
+All great rugby teams are built on solid defence.
+Cast your eye over the best teams ever to play the 15-a-side game, and you will see disciplined, skilled players with good technique in their defensive duties.

-To help you pick the brains of some of the game's elite defensive specialists, we delved into the Rugby Coach Academy to bring you five pointers to bring into your team's defence this weekend.
+To help you pick the brains of some of the game's elite defensive specialists, we delved into the Rugby Coach Academy to bring you five pointers or rugby drills to include in your defensive training.

-Dominator of the breakdown in each of his 148 test caps, New Zealand legend Richie McCaw has more knowledge than anyone on the planet when it comes to dominating even when defending.
+Master of the breakdown and with 148 Test caps, New Zealand legend Richie McCaw has more knowledge than most when it comes to dominating when defending.

 If you're committed to the breakdown – consider your intentions.
 Is there an opportunity to steal the ball, or are you hoping to slow the ball down for the opposition?
 Good decision making is the key to defending at the breakdown.